Yeven Mezulah

-Yeven Mezulah (יון מצולה) is a 17th-century book by Nathan ben Moses Hannover, translated into English as Abyss of Despair in 1950.
+Yeven Mezulah (יון מצולה), translated into English as Abyss of Despair, is a 17th-century book by Nathan ben Moses Hannover.
 It describes the course of the Khmelnytsky Uprising in the Polish–Lithuanian Commonwealth from a Jewish perspective.
 Hannover in this work gives a brief description of the Polish Crown of the time and of the relations between the Poles, Jews and Cossacks, and the causes which led to the uprising.
 He also gives a vivid picture of Jewish life in Poland and the yeshivot.

+Publication history

 The book was printed in Hebrew in Venice in 1653.
 It was translated into Yiddish (1687), into German (1720), and into French by Daniel Levy (published by Benjamin II, Tlemçen, 1855).
-This last translation was revised by the historian J. Lelewel, and served as a basis for Meyer Kayserling's German translation (also published by Benjamin II, Hanover, 1863).
+Daniel Levy's translation was revised by the historian J. Lelewel, and served as a basis for Meyer Kayserling's German translation (also published by Benjamin II, Hanover, 1863).
 Kostomarov, utilizing Salomon Mandelkern's Russian translation, gives many extracts from it in his Bogdan Chmielnicki (iii.
-283–306).
+283–306)..
+It was translated into English as Abyss of Despair by Abraham J. Mesch in 1950, reprinted in 1983 (ISBN 0878559272) with a foreword by William B. Helmreich.